-The Scottish Scheme Advisory Board continue to work to look at the structure of the SLGPS and monitor the impact of pooling in England and Wales.
-The SAB have now appointed a Strategic Programme Manager to lead a 12 month programme of work to produce business cases for the four options for Fund structures.
+The Scottish Scheme Advisory Board (SAB) continue to work to look at the structure of the SLGPS and monitor the impact of pooling in England and Wales.
+The SAB appointed a Strategic Programme Manager to lead a 12 month programme of work to produce business cases for the four options for Fund structures.
+The project group researched and extensively analysed existing reports and information.
+A gap analysis of information was then undertaken to facilitate the development of detailed business cases for the various options.
+At the time of writing, the SAB is seeking clarification from Scottish Ministers on the nature of advice they expect to receive before committing further time and resources.
 In the interim, the Pension Board continues to operate as normal.